pkuecuekyan/pkuecuekyan/README.md

 - 🔭 I’m a software engineer and [designer](https://pxlcoop.com)
 - 🤖 I specialize in mobile apps with a focus on AI
 - 📍 I'm based in California
-- 👨‍💻 I write a lot of code in Swift and Objective-C, quite a bit of JavaScript and Python, and increasingly more C++.
+- 👨‍💻 I write a lot of code in Swift and Objective-C, quite a bit of JavaScript and Python, and increasingly more C++
 - 📱🖥️ I have worked on apps and websites for Hearst, Con Edison, Aetna, the Washington Post, and CBS
 - 🤳 I created a bunch of [apps](https://apps.apple.com/hr/developer/phi-co/id858921731)
 - 📸🎬 I also take a lot of photos and moving pictures and, occassionally, write about it.
 [Check out some of that work](https://pkuecuekyan.com) if you'd like.